wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-licensing-what-is.md

 When a group is assigned, its members inherit the licenses within 30 minutes, but usually within 1-2 minutes.

-Assignment errors can occur during Azure AD portal license assignment, but are relatively rare.
+Assignment errors can occur during Azure AD license assignment, but are relatively rare.
 Potential assignment errors are limited to:
 - Assignment conflict - when a user was previously assigned a license that is incompatible with the current license.
 In this case, assigning the new license will require removing the previous one.
 - Exceeded available licenses - when the number of users in assigned groups exceed available licenses, the users' assignment status will reflect a failure to assign due to missing licenses.